CoinBuild/AmsterdamCoin/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Transfer-Qt, make sure that the required packages for Qt development are installed.
+If you want to build AmsterdamCoin-Qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.